 Where an employer has a PTO policy, remaining PTO days are generally treated the same as vacation days under the law when an employee leaves the job – see question 5 below.
 These days are considered to be accrued by the employee and payable when the employee leaves the job.

 As mentioned above, there is no federal requirement that employers give their employees vacation time.
 This means that employees who have been denied time that they accrued, in the states where payment of accrued vacation is required, must look to those states for enforcement.
 If your employer did not include your vacation time in your last paycheck and refuses to issue another check after the problem is brought to its attention, then you should contact a state government agency and/or a lawyer in your area to help you determine how to proceed.
-Depending on the amount of vacation time owed, the amount may be too small for a lawyer to pursue a case against your employer on your behalf, but there are state government agencies that may be able to help you, even if you do not have a lawyer.
+Visit workplacefairness.org for a directory of employment attorneys.

 If you do not get the help you need from the agencies you contact, small claims court is also an option.
 Because of the small amount of money involved, you may be able to pursue a claim against your employer more quickly and inexpensively in small claims court, and you will not need a lawyer.
 For more information about small claims court see NOLO’s small claims court resources.